 After exploring the website, I became interested.
-This was my chance at companionship that wouldn’t drool in my lap, shed on the carpet or bug me for walks before sunrise.
+This was my chance at companionship that wouldn’t drool in my lap, shed on the carpet or bark for walks before sunrise.

 With a slow steady peck I filled out my profile.
 There were so many questions to make anyone’s head spin.
 Some questions didn’t quite make sense to me, but I guess these are the times when you can custom order a mate then see what you have won.